 Boeuf Bourguignon in Instant Pot

-- 6 Tbsp all purpose flour, divided (gluten flour if you are gluten sensitive)
+- 6 Tbsp all purpose flour divided (gluten-free flour if gluten sensitive)

 - 3 Tbsp butter